Phugtal Monastery: Cave monastery

+Phugtal Monastery perched on the hills looking up from the valley.

 Believed to be one of the earliest residents of the cave are the 16 Arhats, or the legendary followers of Buddha.
 The images of these 16 Arhats appear on the cave walls.
 The great scholars and translators Padmasambhava and Phakspa Nestan Dusdan are believed to have lived in the cave, and so is the great leader and translator Lama Marpa Lotsawa.
 In the 12th century, the Tibetan translator Zanskar Lotsawa Phagpa Sherab also lived and worked from Phuktal.
 The eminent scholars and brothers Dangsong, Pun, and Sum, who were believed to have the supernatural power of flight gave teachings on Dharma at Phuktal.
 When Jangsem Sherap Zangpo arrived at Phuktal, the three brothers bequeathed the holy site to him and departed.
 According to legend, the spiritually gifted Zangpo caused a spring to appear and run from the cave, a tree to grow on top of the cave and for the cave itself to grow larger in size.
 Then, under his guidance, the present structure of the monastery was built around the cave.
 It is built in the cliffside, like a honeycomb.
 The cliff is part of a lateral gorge of a major tributary of the Lungnak River (Lingti-Tsarap River).
 The monastery today houses a main temple, prayer rooms, a library with rare sacred texts, apartments and living quarters, teaching facilities, a kitchen, and of course, the original cave and the sacred spring, which is protected.
 It is home to about 70 monks.